Glenn Close: 1980s: Breakthrough and rise to prominence

 Eventually, Close began to seek different roles to play because she did not want to be typecast as a motherly figure.
 She starred in the 1985 romantic comedy Maxie, alongside Mandy Patinkin.
 Close was given favorable reviews and even received her second Golden Globe Award nomination, but the movie was critically panned and under-performed at the box office.
-In 1985 Close starred in the legal thriller Jagged Edge, opposite Jeff Bridges.
+In 1985, Close starred in the legal thriller Jagged Edge, opposite Jeff Bridges.
 Initially, Jane Fonda was attached to the role, but was replaced with Close when she requested changes in the script.
 Producer Martin Ransohoff was against the casting of Close because he said she was "too ugly" for the part.
 Close eventually heard about this and said she didn't want Ransohoff on set while she was making her scenes.
 Director Richard Marquand stood by her side and sent Ransohoff away.
 Infuriated, Ransohoff went to the studio heads trying to get Close and Marquand fired from the picture.
 The studio refused, stating they were pleased with their work in the film.
-Jagged Edge received favorable to positive reviews and grossed $40-million on a $15-million budget.
+Jagged Edge received mixed-to-positive reviews and grossed $40-million on a $15-million budget.

-In 1987, Close played the disturbed book editor Alex Forrest in Fatal Attraction.
-The movie became a huge box-office success, the highest-grossing film worldwide of that year.
+In 1987, Close played the disturbed book editor Alex Forrest in the psychological thriller Fatal Attraction.
+The film became a huge box-office success, the highest-grossing film worldwide of that year.
 The film propelled Close to international stardom and the character of Alex Forrest is considered one of her most iconic roles; the phrase "bunny boiler" has even been added to the dictionary, referring to a scene from the movie.
 During the re-shoot of the ending, Close suffered a concussion from one of the takes when her head smashed against a mirror.
 After being rushed to the hospital, she discovered, much to her horror, that she was actually a few weeks pregnant with her daughter.
 Close stated in an interview that, "Fatal Attraction was really the first part that took me away from the Jenny Fields, Sarah Coopers—good, nurturing women roles.
 I did more preparation for that film than I've ever done."
-Close received her fourth Oscar nomination for this role and also won the People's Choice Award for Favorite Motion Picture Actress.
+Close received her fourth Oscar nomination for this role, her first in the leading role and also won the People's Choice Award for Favorite Motion Picture Actress.

-She played a scheming aristocrat, the Marquise de Merteuil, in 1988's Dangerous Liaisons.
-Close earned stellar reviews for this performance, and was nominated for an Oscar for Best Actress.
+She played a scheming aristocrat, the Marquise de Merteuil, in 1988's period romantic drama Dangerous Liaisons.
+Close earned stellar reviews for this performance, and was nominated for an Academy Award for Best Actress.
 In addition, she received her first BAFTA Award nomination.
 Also in 1988, she appeared alongside Keith Carradine in Stones for Ibarra, a television film adapted from the book written by Harriet Doerr and produced by the Hallmark company.
 Close's final film role of the decade was Immediate Family (1989), a drama about a married couple seeking to adopt a child.
 Producer Lawrence Kasdan had Close star in the film, as he directed her previously in The Big Chill.